yeungadrian/markmagic/README.md

 - markmagic uses python-docx so cannot extract text from shapes / images (consider using [python-mammoth](https://github.com/mwilliamson/python-mammoth) + [markdownify](https://github.com/matthewwithanm/python-markdownify))

 ## Goals / Motivation
-- Most consistent way of sending data to llms is in markdown
-- Understand python tooling landscape and what a set of good lightweight options look like
 - OCR is just neural nets so why not just use vision language models for ocr?
 - OCRBenchmark https://github.com/open-compass/VLMEvalKit?tab=readme-ov-file

-## TODOs:
-- TBD